ProofSnap smart contracts and digital evidence illustration

 Smart contracts face adoption challenges:

-• Courts still developing understanding of blockchain evidence
+• Courts are still developing an understanding of blockchain evidence

 • Legal frameworks lag behind technology